 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) that is so far as is reasonably practicable, when arriving at and departing from the Academy premises.
-A clear directive given to all staff, pupils, volunteers, and visitors to uphold and maintain the safe social distancing rule wherever possible, that is so far as is reasonably practicable, whilst arriving at and departing from Academy premises, working and/or learning and moving around Academy premises, and when travelling between different Academy sites.
+(Yes/No) posed by the hazard? being harmed? transport, and when • participating on off-site educational enrichment visits.
+Where safe social distancing, maximising distance between people or minimising contact between people is not possible, then consideration will be given to other mitigating control measures to prevent and/or reduce the risk of transmission and infection of the disease.
+Letters sent to Parents and legal Guardians/Carers regarding their moral and legal duty to uphold and maintain the safe social distancing rule wherever possible, that is so far as is reasonably practicable, when arriving at and departing from the Academy premises.
+A clear directive given to all staff, pupils, volunteers, and visitors to uphold and maintain the safe social distancing rule wherever possible, that is so far as is reasonably practicable, whilst arriving at and departing from Academy premises, working and/or learning and moving around Academy premises, and when travelling between different Level?
+Academy sites.
 All staff given a clear directive that they must enforce the safe social distancing rule wherever possible, that is so far as is reasonably practicable, and actively intervene and challenge those that breach the rule.
-Estates and facilities department will conduct a physical site survey with the Health and Safety Section and the Academy's Principal/Head Teacher (or members of their SLT) to see how best the safe social distancing rule can be implemented throughout the Academy, i.e. visual signage and floor markings, removing equipment, erecting screen and barriers, one way traffic routes, reducing and controlling the number of people working/learning/moving at any one given time etc. L NOTE: (Mitigating Actions)

-Table 1 - HAZARD AND RISK ANALYSIS No. What is the potential harm posed by the hazard?
+Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
+What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
-(1-5) Very state Image: Concerns in the potential harm posed by the hazard?
-Image: Concerns in the potential harm posed by the hazard?
-Image: Concerns in the potential harm posed by the hazard?
-Image: Concerns in the potential harm?
-(1-5) Image: Concerns in the potential harm?
-Image Risk Level?
+(1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) activity where social distancing cannot be followed in full, management will review that particular activity and consider whether that activity is business critical and whether it needs to critical and whether it needs to continue for the Academy's operations, and if so, will consider all miligrating actions possible to prevent or reduce the risk, of COVID-19 transmission and infection between their staff, pupils, volunteers, and visitors.
-Miligrating actions will include however is not an exhaustive list: Further increasing the frequency of hond washing and surface cleaning, Reeping the activity time involved as hort as possible.
-Consider the use of face coverings.
-Using screens or barriers to separate people from each other.
-Using back-to-back or side-to- side working rather than face- to-fact he number of people each whenever possible, that is so far as is reasonably practicable.
-Reduce the number of people each whenever possible, Always keep occupied spaces well ventilicated by either using nutrud ventilication methods, such as opering windows and doors, or by using mechanical forced ventilication systems, such as opering windows and doors, as it Hanaling Units (AHU).
+(Yes/No) Estates and facilities department will conduct a physical site survey with the Health and Safety Section and the Academy's Principal/Head Teacher (or members of their SLT) to see how best the safe social distancing rule can be implemented throughout the Academy, i.e. visual signage and floor markings, removing equipment, erecting screen and barriers, one way traffic routes, reducing and controlling the number of people working/learning/moving at any one given time etc. MOTE: (Mitigating Actions) • In relation to any particular activity where social distancing cannot be followed in full, management will review that particular activity and consider whether that activity is business critical and whether it needs to continue for the Academy's operations, and if so, will consider all mitigating actions possible to prevent or reduce the risk of COVID-19 transmission and infection between their staff, pupils, volunteers, and visitors.
+Mitigating actions will include however is not an exhaustive list: • Further increasing the frequency of hand washing and surface cleaning. • Keeping the activity time involved as short as possible. • Consider the use of face coverings. • Using screens or barriers to